Siftah/get_iplayer/install/opensuse.md

 These instructions are for openSUSE 12.3.

-**2013-06-23: The openSUSE get_iplayer package has not yet been updated to version 2.83 and consequently cannot download BBC TV programmes.
-Until the package is updated, please see [this page](swfurl) for instructions on configuring get_iplayer to restore the TV downloads.**

 ### Command-line Interface (CLI)

-The CLI package for openSUSE is maintained in the [Packman](http://packman.links2linux.org/package/get_iplayer) repository.

 1. Install restricted formats support according to the instructions here: